Rhino & Elephant Conservation Volunteering

 Community projects

-Imire has been closely involved with the Wedza community since its foundation and community engagement is the essence of our conservation philosophy.
-This is can be seen in our long-running involvement in local employment opportunities, education support, healthcare and poverty alleviation projects.
-Volunteers will get involved with:
+The project has been closely involved with the local rural community since its foundation.
+Community engagement is the essence of their conservation philosophy.
+This can be seen in the long-running involvement in local employment opportunities, education support, healthcare and poverty alleviation projects.
+Rhino volunteers may get involved with:

 - Education projects focusing on English literacy and conservation education.